C5rsdMat1X5/C5rsdMat1X5/README.md

 Feel free to check out my repos, drop a ⭐ if something helped you or made you laugh 🤷‍♂️, or open an issue if it broke your computer (oops).

-> btw, I'm always down to collab on cool Python stuff.
-Hit me up if you’ve got ideas!
+> btw, I'm always open to collab on cool Python projects.

 ---

 Thanks for stopping by 🙌
+(Go touch some grass now 🌱)